The Pappy Johns Band

 The Pappy Johns Band is a Canadian blues band whose core members have been performing together for over 30 years.
-Don Powless (bass), Murray Porter (vocals/keyboards) and Oren Doxtator (drums), met in 1978, and played together in the Bar Road Band.
-Faron Johns later joined the group, and in 2003 the group added the services of singer–songwriter and guitarist, Josh Miller, for their album tourFull Circle.
+Don Powless (bass), Murray Porter (vocals, keyboards), and Oren Doxtator (drums), met in 1978, and played together in the Bar Road Band.
+Faron Johns later joined the group, and in 2003 the group added the services of singer–songwriter and guitarist, Josh Miller, for their album tour Full Circle.
 Joseph Michael Mahfoud recorded the studio tracks for the Full Circle CD.
 Joseph started the tour, but could not finish due to family obligations.
-The Pappy Johns Band is known to Canadian television audience for being the house band on Aboriginal Peoples Television Networks’ variety program Buffalo Tracks.
+The Pappy Johns Band is known to Canadian television audience for being the house band on Aboriginal Peoples Television Networks' variety program Buffalo Tracks.

 Awards

 The Pappy Johns Band won the award for Best Group/Duo at the 2002 Canadian Aboriginal Music Awards.
 Band members won three additional awards: for Best Male Artist (Faron Johns); Best Song & Songwriter for Blame It On Monday (Faron Johns); and Best Producer/Engineer (Alec Fraser & Band).

-In November 2004 the band won Best Blues Album at the 2004 Canadian Aboriginal Music Awards for Full Circle, and they were 2005 Juno Awards nominees for Aboriginal Recording of the Year for Full Circle.
+In November 2004, the band won Best Blues Album at the 2004 Canadian Aboriginal Music Awards for Full Circle, and they were 2005 Juno Awards nominees for Aboriginal Recording of the Year for Full Circle.